keeperdao/kips/KIP-13/KIP-13.md

 ## Specification

-Prior to the launch of the CG, a maximum of $5,000,000 in value from the DAO treasury may be used to acquire ROOK from the open market, using a combination of BTC and ETH at the discretion of the treasury multisig signers.
+Prior to the launch of the CG, a maximum of $5,000,000 of DAO Treasury ETH and BTC may be used to acquire ROOK from the open market at the discretion of the treasury multisig signers, with the potential to delegate all or part of the execution to an individual from among the signers.
 The acquired ROOK will be deposited in the DAO Treasury.

-The execution of the buyback will be at the discretion of the treasury multisig signers, with the potential to delegate all or part of the execution to an individual from among the signers.
 Upon completion, an update will be announced on Discord and Twitter with the full transaction details.